sufrin/ThreadCSO/README.md

-A variety of other CSO constructs are designed to simplify the programming of components / server processes that can be connected in networks tjhat can straightforwardly be terminated.
+A variety of other CSO constructs are designed to simplify the programming of components / server processes that can be connected in networks that can straightforwardly be terminated.
 For example, a read from the input port of a channel that is, or becomes, closed throws a `Stopped` exception, and such exceptions *naturally* terminate **repeat** loops and propagate through